 If the intent is to open a second location, these would be two separate applications.

 You want employers partnerships for this funding so going to our Development Corp be the logical partnerships?

+Yes

 Can I put a roof over my deck so daycare kids can play outside in bad weather?